Let’s move on to "Read Only" Containers. This exercise will examine read-only containers and how to manage them.

 Imagine a scenario where an application gets compromised.
 The first thing the bad guy wants to do is to patch a backdoor into the application, so that the next time the application starts up, it starts up with the backdoor in place.
 If the container was read-only it would prevent leaving a backdoor in place and be forced to start the cycle from the beginning.

-Docker added a readonly feature but it presents challenges since many
+A readonly feature was added to container technology but it presents challenges since many

 applications need to write to temporary directories like